lazymeadow/best-ever-chat/README.md

 # Best Chat Ever
 It's, like, really good, oh my gosh.

+Now with Python 3!

 ## Setup:
 ### Install:
 There are some dependencies that are necessary to install.
 There might be more.
 Let me know.
 1. You need to have python, mysql, and npm.
  On Linux:
- `sudo apt-get install build-essential python-dev libmysqlclient-dev python-mysqldb npm` On Mac:
+ `sudo apt-get install build-essential libmysqlclient-dev npm` On Mac:
  `brew install mysql npm openssl`
   Then follow the instructions here to get pip (brew will also give you this url if you type `brew install pip`):
  `https://pip.readthedocs.io/en/stable/installing/`
 2. `npm install -g less less-plugin-clean-css`
-3. `pip install -r install/pip-install`
+3. `pip3 install -r install/pip-install`
   If this doesn't work, try sudo.
 Some of the packages are dumb.
   If this doesn't work on Mac, try:
   `pip install --ignore-installed -r install/pip-install`